lvthnn/amsimr/README.md

 If you use this package in your research, please cite:

-> Hlynsson, K. (2025) *Effects of distant linkage disequilibrium on the construction and predictive performance of polygenic scores A simulation study*, B.Sc. thesis, Faculty of
+> Hlynsson, K. (2025) *Effects of distant linkage disequilibrium on the construction and predictive performance of polygenic scores:
+A simulation study*, B.Sc. thesis, Faculty of
 > Physical Sciences, University of Iceland.